juju/docs/src/en/charm-unmaintained-process.md

 # Unmaintained charms

-As charms go through the software lifecycle there comes a time where a charm has not been properly kept up-to-date.
-Specifically, a charm may fail to deploy, relate, or execute defined config options.
-When this occurs this process to follow.
+As charms go through the software lifecycle there may come a time where a charm has not been properly kept up-to-date.
+Specifically, a charm may fail to deploy, relate, or execute defined configuration options.

+When this unfortunate event occurs we will follow this process to determine the next steps.
 We always strive to keep charms in the Charm Store as we value the work it takes to author a charm and pass review.
-Having a rich set of charms is the primary mission of the Juju community.
+Having a rich set of _valuable_ charms is the primary mission of the Juju community.

+The following process should be executed in order, and each point must be address culminating with a bug report detailing the process taken to arrive at the conclusion of a charm being unmaintained.

 ## Identifying charms that are unmaintained

-The following process should be executed in order, and each point must be address ending with a bug report detailing the process taken to arrive at the conclusion of a charm being unmaintained.

 - Does the charm have any of the following conditions?
   - Fail `charm proof`, or lint